bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

    * - ``name``
      - string
-     - —
+     - COMPSs experiment [uuid]
-     - Descriptive workflow name.
+     - Descriptive workflow name

    * - ``description``
      - string
      - —
      - Free-text description of the application.
+Markup language recommended when using WorkflowHub

    * - ``sources``
      - string or list
-     - main file only
+     - Application's main file only
-     - Files or directories to include in the crate.
+     - Application source files (individually or in directories) to be included in the crate

    * - ``license``
      - string / URL
      - —
-     - SPDX identifier or URL to license text.
+     - SPDX identifier or URL to license text

    * - ``data_persistence``
      - boolean
      - False
-     - Whether input/output datasets are copied into the crate.
+     - Whether input/output datasets are copied into the crate

    * - ``trace_persistence``
      - boolean
      - False
-     - Whether trace files are included in the crate.
+     - Whether Paraver trace files are included in the crate

    * - ``provenance_run``
      - boolean
      - True
-     - Whether to include task-level provenance.
+     - Whether to include detailed task-level provenance

    * - ``param_size_limit``
      - integer
      - 200
-     - Maximum characters stored per parameter in provenance.
+     - Maximum characters stored per parameter in provenance

    * - ``software``
      - list of entries
      - —
-     - Software dependencies (name required; version and URL optional).
+     - Software dependencies (name required; version and URL are optional)

 - The ``name`` and ``description`` fields are free text, where a long name and long description of